Jesus: Teachings and miracles

-In the gospel accounts, Jesus devotes a large portion of his ministry to performing miracles, especially healings.
-The miracles can be classified into two main categories: healing miracles and nature miracles.
-The healing miracles include cures for physical ailments, exorcisms, and resurrections of the dead.
-The nature miracles show Jesus's power over nature, and include turning water into wine, walking on water, and calming a storm, among others.
-Jesus states that his miracles are from a divine source.
-When his opponents accuse him of performing exorcisms by the power of Beelzebub, the prince of demons, Jesus counters that he performs them by the "Spirit of God" (Matthew 12:28) or "finger of God", arguing that all logic suggests that Satan would not let his demons assist the Children of God because it would divide Satan's house and bring his kingdom to desolation; he also asks his opponents that if he exorcises by Beelzebub, "by whom do your sons cast them out?".
-In Matthew 12:31–32, he goes on to say that while all manner of sin, "even insults against God" or "insults against the son of man", shall be forgiven, whoever insults goodness (or "The Holy Spirit") shall never be forgiven; they carry the guilt of their sin forever.
+In the gospel accounts, Jesus devotes a substantial portion of his ministry to performing miracles, especially healings.
+These miracles are commonly classified into two main categories: healing miracles and nature miracles.
+The healing miracles include cures of physical ailments, exorcisms, and the raising of the dead.
+The nature miracles demonstrate authority over the natural world and include turning water into wine, walking on water, and calming a storm, among others.
+Jesus attributes his miracles to a divine source.
+When opponents accuse him of casting out demons by the power of Beelzebub, the prince of demons, he replies that he does so by the "Spirit of God" (Matthew 12:28) or "finger of God", arguing that it would be illogical for Satan to undermine his own domain; he also asks, if he exorcises by Beelzebub, "by whom do your sons cast them out?"
+In Matthew 12:31–32, he further states that while all kinds of sin, including "insults against God" or "insults against the Son of Man", may be forgiven, blasphemy against "The Holy Spirit" will never be forgiven, and those guilty of it bear their sin permanently.

-In John, Jesus's miracles are described as "signs", performed to prove his mission and divinity.
-In the Synoptics, when asked by some teachers of the Law and some Pharisees to give miraculous signs to prove his authority, Jesus refuses, saying that no sign shall come to corrupt and evil people except the sign of the prophet Jonah.
-Also, in the Synoptic Gospels, the crowds regularly respond to Jesus's miracles with awe and press on him to heal their sick.
-In John's Gospel, Jesus is presented as unpressured by the crowds, who often respond to his miracles with trust and faith.
-One characteristic shared among all miracles of Jesus in the gospel accounts is that he performed them freely and never requested or accepted any form of payment.
-The gospel episodes that include descriptions of the miracles of Jesus also often include teachings, and the miracles themselves involve an element of teaching.
-Many of the miracles teach the importance of faith.
-In the cleansing of ten lepers and the raising of Jairus's daughter, for instance, the beneficiaries are told that their healing was due to their faith.
+In John, Jesus's miracles are described as "signs", performed to manifest his mission and identity.
+In the Synoptic Gospels, when some teachers of the law and Pharisees ask him for a miraculous sign to validate his authority, Jesus refuses, saying that no sign will be given to a corrupt and evil generation except the sign of the prophet Jonah.
+In the Synoptics, the crowds typically respond to his miracles with awe and press upon him to heal their sick, whereas in John, Jesus is depicted as less constrained by the crowds, who often respond to his signs with belief and trust.
+A feature common to all the miracle narratives is that Jesus performs them freely and does not request or accept payment.
+The miracle stories are frequently interwoven with teachings, and the miracles themselves often carry a didactic dimension.
+Many emphasize the importance of faith: in the cleansing of ten lepers and the raising of Jairus's daughter, for instance, the beneficiaries are told that their healing is due to their faith.

+In A Marginal Jew, scholar John P. Meier argues that "the miracle traditions about Jesus' public ministry are already so widely attested in various sources" that any "total fabrication by the early church is, practically speaking, impossible".
+He bases this claim on literary sources such as the Gospels of Matthew, Luke, and John, as well as on the writings of the historian Josephus.
+Meier contends that the "criterion of multiple attestation of sources and forms" supports the conclusion that Jesus performed "extraordinary deeds" which his contemporaries regarded as miracles.